-You don’t have to know 4-H to help your kids… you just need time and passion to make a difference with your children and their friends.
+You don’t have to know 4-H to help your youth… you just need time and passion to make a difference with your youth and their friends.

 All 4-H projects have a leader and member curriculum to teach the project skills, most manuals are under $10.